North America Healthcare IT Market

 Methodology

-The study involved five major activities to estimate the current size of the North American Healthcare IT market.
-Exhaustive secondary research was done to collect information on the market and its different subsegments.
-The next step was to validate these findings, assumptions, and market sizes with industry experts across the value chain through primary research.
+The study involved five major activities to estimate the current size of the North America healthcare IT market.
+Exhaustive secondary research was conducted to gather information on the market and its subsegments.
+The next step was to validate these findings, assumptions, and sizing with industry experts across the value chain through primary research.
 Both top-down and bottom-up approaches were employed to estimate the complete market size.
 Thereafter, market breakdown and data triangulation procedures were used to estimate the market size of the segments and subsegments.

 Secondary Research